Love does not consist of gazing at each other, but in looking outward together in the same direction.

 ~Antoine de Saint-Exupery

 Even when you think everything is ready to go for the wedding, little things keep popping up.
-Rob needs to buy a belt, maybe I should get my nails down before we leave, we should pick some readings for the ceremony, we each need to write our vows.
+Rob needs to buy a belt, maybe I should get my nails done before we leave, we should pick some readings for the ceremony, we each need to write our vows.
 So while I have been silent on the blog, life has been anything but.

 Rob and I want a short and sweet ceremony.
 We didn’t even discuss readings until I my inspiration for my vows was from some absolutely fabulous quotes.
 I kind of want to tell you all about our choices (I am that excited about them) but I don’t want to ruin the surprise for my guests who also read my blog.
 So, you will have to wait (sorry for the tease).
 If you want some vegan wedding porn, this one looked super cute (eco friendly on a farm!).